cs3110/textbook/ads/ex_maybe_monad.md

 ## The Maybe Monad

-The monad we just discovered goes by several names:  the maybe monad (as in, "maybe there's a value, maybe not"), the error monad (as in, "either there's a value or an error", and error is represented by `None`), and the option monad (which is obvious).
-Here's an implementation of the monad signature for it:
+The monad we just discovered goes by several names:  the *maybe monad* (as in, "maybe there's a value, maybe not"), the *error monad* (as in, "either there's a value or an error", and error is represented by `None`&mdash;though some authors would want an error monad to be able to represent multiple kinds of errors rather than just collapse them all to `None`), and the *option monad* (which is obvious).

+Here's an implementation of the monad signature for the maybe monad:

 ```
 module Maybe : Monad = struct